 Permits are required for foreshore activities, including beach weddings, filming/photography, yoga and personal training sessions, surfing competitions and many other similar activities where use of Crown land coastal reserves is required.

 Surf schools, mobile food vendors and many other types of ongoing commercial activities taking place along the coast require a licence.

 We also issue and manage leases for a range of coastal-dependent businesses, including the caravan park at Cumberland River – which is currently leased to private operators – and manage the lease relating to Lorne’s Mantra Erskine House resort.

 The Great Ocean Road Coast Committee, in partnership with Surf Coast Shire, adheres to a Plastic Wise Policy for all events held on Great Ocean Road Coast-managed land.
 Introduced in 2016, the policy requires event and market organisers to reduce or eliminate single-use plastics and encourage the use of reusable alternatives.
 Single use plastic items including bags, packaging, bottled water, straws, cutlery and balloons are commonly found as litter.
 Help us keep the coast beautiful by making your next event Plastic Wise.

 The Great Ocean Road Coast Committee reinvests all funds raised through commercial operations back into the coastal reserves, infrastructure, caravan parks and the community.

 Licences and permits

-All coastal events undertaken on the Great Ocean Road Coast managed coastline requires prior approval.
+All coastal events undertaken on Great Ocean Road Coast Committee managed coastline require prior approval.
 This is to ensure as land managers we are able to accommodate rubbish bin and amenity needs and manage events along each section of the coast to avoid clashes.

 Each year a range of groups and organisations conduct a number of small to large-scale community and commercial events along the coast between Torquay and Lorne.
 These events include: